dCache/dcache-book2/config-PoolManager.md

 The cache class of a directory is set by the tag `cacheClass` as follows:

+    Example:
-    PROMPT-ROOT CHIMERA-CLI writetag /data/experiment-a cacheClass "metaData"
+    [root] # /usr/bin/chimera writetag /data/experiment-a cacheClass "metaData"

     In this example the meta-data is stored in directories which are tagged in this way.

 Check the existing tags of a directory and their content by:

-    PROMPT-ROOT CHIMERA-CLI lstag /path/to/directory
+    [root] # /usr/bin/chimera lstag /path/to/directory
     Total: numberOfTags
     tag1
     tag2
     ...
-    PROMPT-ROOT CHIMERA-CLI readtag /path/to/directory tag1
+    [root] # /usr/bin/chimera readtag /path/to/directory tag1
     contentOfTag1

-> **Note**
+> **NOTE**
 >
 > A new directory will inherit the tags from the parent directory.
 But updating a tag will *not* update the tags of any child directories.